 INTERNATIONAL HUMAN RIGHTS LAW

-This resource provides students a free alternative to expensive published compendia for use in courses and exams.
-See also free compendia published by Pretoria University Law Press (PULP) on African human rights law and the University of Minnesota Human Rights Library.
+Open access materials are also provided by Pretoria University Law Press (PULP) on African human and peoples' rights law and the University of Minnesota Human Rights Library.

 INTERNATIONAL BILL OF HUMAN RIGHTS